-Daniel Kahneman: A Nobel Prize-winning psychologist known for his work in behavioral economics and decision-making under uncertainty.
-His research, particularly on heuristics and biases, has greatly influenced decision theory and intelligence.
+Daniel Kahneman: A Nobel Prizewinning psychologist known for his work in behavioral economics and decision-making under uncertainty.

-Gary Klein: A cognitive psychologist renowned for his work on naturalistic decision-making and expertise.
-He has written extensively on the subject and is considered a leading authority in understanding how experts make decisions in real-world settings.
+Gary Klein: A cognitive psychologist renowned for his work on naturalistic decision-making and expertise..

 Cassie Kozyrkov: Chief Decision Scientist at Google.
 She is a prominent advocate for decision intelligence and has contributed extensively to the development and application of decision-making frameworks in organizations.